noidexe/Enjin-Coin-Documentation/docs/wallet-setup.md

 You need to check the _Requests_ section of the wallet, where you should see an _APPROVE ENJ_ transaction request.
 You must accept this  request to allow the Enjin Smart Contract to do its work.

 ### Setting Approval Limits
 By default, your approval transaction value will be set to the maximum amount of ENJ possible.
-This means there will be no limitations to the amount of ENJ the Enjin Smart contract can spend on your behalf.

-In GraphQL this Max approval amount represented by -1 in the value field.
+In GraphQL this Max approval amount represented by _-1_ in the _value_ field.

-If you wish to change the pre-approval amount you would need to make sure that you have set the spending approval value to 0 first, before approving any value that is different from the default.
+If you wish to change the pre-approval amount you would need to make sure that you have set the spending approval value to _0_ first, before approving any value that is different from the default.

 [ApproveENJ](../examples/ApproveENJ.gql)

-Once you have set the value to 0 you can proceed to set your Max ENJ spend to whatever amount you want.
+Once you have set the value to _0_ you can proceed to set your Max ENJ spend to whatever amount you want.

-For example 100 (ENJ) or 1000 (ENJ).
+For example _100_ (ENJ) or _1000_ (ENJ).

-This could protect you from accidently overspending while minting batches of blockchain assets.
+This could protect you from accidentally overspending while minting batches of blockchain assets.